Force multiplication: Doctrinal changes

-In the First World War, the Germans experimented with what were called "storm tactics", where a small group of highly trained soldiers (stormtroopers) would open a salient through which much larger forces could penetrate.
-This met with only limited success, breaking through the first lines of defence but lacking the staying power to break the opposing forces entirely while the 1939 Blitzkrieg, which broke through with coordinated mechanized ground forces with aircraft in close support, was vastly more effective.
+During the First World War, the Germans experimented with what were called "storm tactics" in which a small group of highly trained soldiers (stormtroopers) would open a salient through which much larger forces could penetrate.
+That met with only limited success by breaking through the first lines of defence but lacking the staying power to break the opposing forces entirely.
+The 1939 blitzkrieg, which broke through with coordinated mechanized ground forces with aircraft in close support, was vastly more effective.